 The Karma hotel was fantastic, our 2 nights here were fabulous.
 The food and hospitality was faultless and the beachfront views were just breathtaking.
 The hotel has a relaxed atmosphere but with a luxurious feel.There is a restaurant on site or a fantastic pub about five minutes walk up the road.
 We loved both, but our two little guys loved going to pub and walking back along the beach at night.
 The beachfront of the hotel has a water taxi that can take you out to the other islands with ease, so it makes it a prefect base if you want to explore all the isles of scilly.

 The island of St Martins has a post office and tea room but apart from that it has white washed cottages with beautiful picket fences all with panoramic sea views.
 We spent our few shorts days here we spent swimming in the sea and exploring the island.
 Without phone coverage and lack fo wi fi we found a peace to family life all of a sudden, no arguing over screens.We all just had more time and from that i would say its one of the most chilled and relaxing breaks ive had so far with our young family.
 If you are looking to kind of go off grid a little and really find some peace and tranquility this is most certainly the place.

 We have had the luxury as a family to travel across the world and we would say this little island off the coast of Cornwall, England is pretty close to paradise ( with the weather of course. ) If you want some family time, peace and quiet, and love walking and exploring coastline and beaches this is a must see destination.
 I cant wait to go back and explore the other islands.

-If we haven’t convinced you yet about the Isles of Scilly, check out the video and see for yourself. ( we were very lucky with the weather)
+If we haven’t convinced you yet about the Isles of Scilly, check out the video and see for yourself (we extremely lucky with the weather!)